GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/gamejolt-api/index.md

 **Achieve a trophy**
 Set that a trophy has been obtained by the player.

-**Add a parameter in the URL request**
-Add a new parameter in the request.

 **Gamejolt authentication**
 Authenticate Gamejolt user before using the account functionalities.

-**Call Gamejolt API**
-Call the Gamejolt API with the prepared URL.

 **Check a game session**
 Check on the server the session status.